MohammadrezaPourreza/Spider2/spider2-lite/README.md

 Each file in `spider2-lite.json` contains the following fields:
 - `instance_id`: the unique example id
-- `db`: the database id to which this question is addressed.
+- `db`: the database id to which this question is addressed
 - `question`: the natural language question
-- `external_knowledge`: The filenames of external knowledge, documentation, and information required to answer this question are stored in documents.
+- `external_knowledge`: the filenames of external knowledge, documentation, and information required to answer this question are stored in documents
 - `plan`: detailed instruction / reference plan for solving this problem
-- `special_functions`: Special functions that may be needed to answer this question.
+- `special_functions`: special functions that may be needed to answer this question

 > **Note that** `plan` and `special_functions` are **not** standard inputs of Spider2 challenge; they are used for ablation experiments and analysis.

-The [`databases`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite/resource/databases) and the content in [`documents`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite/resource/documents) are resources you can use when benchmarking methods.
+The [`databases`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite/resource/databases) and the content in [`documentation`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite/resource/documentation) are resources you can use when benchmarking methods.